 The Great Wall of China: China’s most famous attraction

-San Diego Zoo: The most visited zoo in the country is known for its open-air, cageless natural habitats and one of the few zoos in the country that spearheaded conservation efforts of giant pandas.
+San Diego Zoo: The most visited zoo in the country is known for its open-air, cageless natural habitats and one of the few zoos in the country that spearheaded the conservation efforts of giant pandas.

 British Museum

 I love a fashion exhibit.
 My love of fashion didn’t start when I minored in Textiles in college.
-I’m always enamored with fashion and beauty, here’s a high dose of Fashion Museum exhibits, all free virtual experiences:
+I’m always enamored with fashion and beauty; here’s a high dose of Fashion Museum exhibits, all free virtual experiences:

 SCAD FASH Museum of Fashion and Film